 From the time I was a young girl, I knew I wanted to either be an athlete or work with them for my career.
 I played D1 field hockey and basketball at Sacred Heart University in Fairfield, CT.
 I earned spots on both the NFHCA Regional All-American and NCAA All-Academic teams my senior year.
-While working towards my doctorate in physical therapy at Sacred Heart, I served two years as an assistant coach for my former field hockey team.
+While pursuing my doctorate in physical therapy at Sacred Heart, I served two years as an assistant coach for my former field hockey team.
 Go Pioneers!

-I am a Board Certified Clinical Specialist in Sports Physical Therapy.
-I am also a Fellow of Applied Functional Science.
-My goal is not only to rehabilitate an athlete from an injury/surgery, but to strengthen their overall performance in their sport and training.
+I continue to strive to further my practice and education in treating developing athletes.
+I am a Board Certified Clinical Specialist in Sports Physical Therapy and a Fellow of Applied Functional Science.
+My goal is not only to rehabilitate an athlete from an injury or surgery, but to strengthen their overall performance in their sport and training.

 When I’m not working, I enjoy spending time with my family and my pups.
-Most likely you will find me hiking, snowboarding, playing field hockey, biking, growing my veggie garden, or just simply walking the dogs!
+Most likely, you will find me hiking, snowboarding, playing field hockey, biking, growing my veggie garden, or just simply walking the dogs!

 As an undergraduate at the University of Wisconsin-Madison (Go Badgers!), I was actively involved in athletics as a member of the women's ice hockey team and as a volunteer with the Adaptive Sports and Fitness program.
 I later completed graduate studies at Columbia University and Harvard University in Applied Linguistics and Adult Language and Literacy Education with an emphasis in community health education.